 Then I figured out how many sheets of plywood I would need.
-I needed one sheet and approximately 1/4 of a second for all the trim I this room.
+I needed one sheet and approximately 1/4 of a second for all the trim in this room.
 So off I ran to the store and picked up two sheets of good one side fir plywood ($22 a sheet wow!).
-I needed half a sheet for my herringbone table and it never hurts to have extra incase you inspiration strikes haha.
+I needed half a sheet for my herringbone table and it never hurts to have extra in case you inspiration strikes haha.

 Trim can run anywhere from $10-$40 for 8 linear feet.
 Fibreboard trim is a cheaper way to go but still costly.
 Wood trim is high end pricy more for finished and ready to install.
-In total I needed approximately 160 linear feet.
-Cost could be anywhere from $200-$800 for this one room alone.
+In total, I needed approximately 160 linear feet.
+The cost could be anywhere from $200-$800 for this one room alone.
 I was able to do this entire room for under $40 and a day of labour.
 A little bit of hard work can pay off huge!